jeromelesaux/martine/README.md

     	bit rotation on the top and keep pixels (default -1) -keeplow int
-    	bit rotation on the bottom and keep pixels (default -1) -losthigh int
+    	bit rotation on the bottom and keep pixels (default -1) -kit string
+    	Path of the palette Cpc plus Kit file.
+  -losthigh int
     	bit rotation on the top and lost pixels (default -1) -lostlow int